keptn/lifecycle-toolkit/docs-new/docs/getting-started/lifecycle-management.md

 When Keptn is successfully monitoring your deployments, it can also run arbitrary tasks and SLO evaluations:

 - pre-deployment (before the Pod is scheduled)
-- post-deployment (after the post is scheduled)
+- post-deployment (after the Pod is scheduled)

 > Tasks and Evaluations can also run on a KeptnApp level.
   See